Connect with us

 House committee makes first move to restore ballot initiative process

-Mississippi has been without a ballot initiative since May 2021, when the Supreme Court struck down the initiative passed by voters in November 2020 and the entire ballot initiative process.
+Mississippi has been without a ballot initiative process since May 2021, when the state Supreme Court struck down the medical marijuana initiative passed by voters in November 2020 and the entire ballot initiative process.
 The court ruled the process invalid because language in the state Constitution mandated that the required number of signatures necessary to place an issue on the ballot be gathered equally from five congressional districts.
 Mississippi has had only four congressional districts since losing one as a result of the 2000 Census.

 READ MORE: Mississippi Supreme Court overturns medical marijuana program and ballot initiative process

-While the state has lost a congressional district, various entities in state are still configured based on the five districts, such as the board that oversees the state's 15 community colleges.
-And other initiatives that remain in state have been approved based on the five districts.
+While the state has lost a congressional district, various entities in state government are still configured based on the five districts, such as the board that oversees the state’s 15 community colleges.
+And other initiatives that remain in state law have been approved based on the five districts.

 The proposal passed Monday, Constitution Chair Fred Shanks, R-Brandon, pointed out, would require a pro rata share of signatures be gathered from whatever number of congressional districts the state has.